mbGtin/BECIA-Interaction-Protocol/README.md

 **Intention × Relationship × Context × State × Environment**

 This upgrade aligns BECIA with next-generation conversational AI research, where the goal is to recover the underlying motive, not the surface emotion.

+---
+---

+## 10. New in BECIA v1.1

+Version 1.1 adds:

+- an explicit **Intentionality Layer**
+- the `intention` field in the core JSON schema
+- extended logic in `reaction_logic.md`
+- dedicated examples in `intentionality_examples.md`

+These changes allow the protocol to capture *why* the sender uses a specific emoji or tone marker, not only *how* it sounds.